John Sattler: Post playing

 In 2010 he was named as captain of Kurri Rugby League Club's team of the century.

+Sattler entered the hotel business, first in Gladstone, and later at places such as Bribie Island, Queen's hotel in Southport and Broadbeach.

+He was supporter of the Southport-based Gold Coast Vikings and was part of the consortium which gained a licence for the Tweed Heads-based Gold Coast-Tweed Giants in the 1988 NSWRL premiership.

+In 2014 he released an autobiography Glory, Glory: My Life.

 Legacy

+John Sattler saved a man's life from an oncoming train at Jannali railway station.

+He was inducted as a Life Member of the South Sydney Football Club in 1972, the first player to be bestowed with such an honour while still playing.

+In 2004, John was named Captain of South Sydney's "Dream Team" and in 2010 received a similar honour in Kurri Kurri Rugby League's "Team of the Century".
+In 2012, John was honoured when the grandstand at Kurri Kurri Rugby League Ground was named after him.

+In 2007, John was the Australia Day Ambassador to Cessnock.

-Australian country artist Perry Keyes released a song "The Day John Sattler Broke his Jaw" in 2007.
-Music reviewer Lauren Katulka said the song deserved to be an Australian classic: "It was so good that I wondered why we don’t all know it, the way we know “Khe Sanh” and “The Horses”.
+Australian artist Perry Keyes released a song "The Day John Sattler Broke his Jaw" in 2007.
+Music reviewer Lauren Katulka said the song deserved to be an Australian classic: "It was so good that I wondered why we don’t all know it, the way we know 'Khe Sanh' and 'The Horses'".
 Indie band The Whitlams in its iteration with the Black Stump Band covered it in 2022.
 Frontman Tim Freedman described it as "the greatest song ever written about rugby league".
 The video clip features footage of the 1970 grand final.